 The most surprising change in my teeth, however, was that they are no longer sensitive to cold!
 For as long as I can remember, biting in to anything cold (or even thinking of it!) made me shutter and hurt my front teeth.
 A few weeks ago when we made homemade ice cream, I noticed that I could eat it without my teeth hurting at all!
 I have never been able to do this at any point I can remember!

 I even emailed the recipe to a friend of mine who is a holistic dentist to get his opinion on it.
 He tried it and told me that not only should it get teeth clean, but it could very well also speed up the remineralizing process.

 This recipe is kid-approved, and since it has no fluoride, its safe on babies, toddlers, and those with thyroid problems.

 If you want to whiten teeth, improve an oral health problem or just try a natural alternative to commercial toothpastes that contain harmful ingredients, definitely try making this toothpaste!

 Homemade Remineralizing Toothpaste Ingredients:

-- 5 parts Calcium powder or Calcium Magnesium Powder
+- 5 parts Calcium powder

 - 1 part Diatomaceous Earth (optional- contains trace minerals and silica.
 UPDATE: A reader noted that DE can be abrasive and is not needed with the baking soda, so if you don’t have DE… no worries!)